google/WebFundamentals/src/content/en/fundamentals/performance/audit/index.md

 project_path: /web/fundamentals/_project.yaml
 book_path: /web/fundamentals/_book.yaml
 description: Auditing your site or app will help you build a resilient, performant experience — and highlight quick wins that can be implemented with minimal sign-off.
 An audit also gives you a baseline for data-driven development.
 Did a change make things better?
 How does your site compare with competitors?
-You get metrics to prioritise effort, and concrete evidence to brag about once you've made improvements.
+You get metrics to prioritize effort, and concrete evidence to brag about once you've made improvements.

-{# wf_updated_on: 2018-07-31 #}
+{# wf_updated_on: 2018-08-03 #}
-{# wf_published_on: 2018-07-31 #}
+{# wf_published_on: 2018-08-03 #}
+{# wf_blink_components: N/A #}

 # Auditing Performance {: .page-title }